 Building web applications can be a complex, time-consuming process, however utilizing a framework can help you develop projects faster and work better.
 PHP has always been a very popular programming language giving birth to diverse open sources as well as frameworks.
-It has significantly evolved with time giving rise to new structure, advanced programming mechanism and providing niche benefits to development community.
+It has significantly evolved with time giving rise to new structure, advanced programming mechanism and providing niche benefits to the Zend framework development community.
 Using a framework majorly facilitates scalability and long-term maintenance by complying with development standards, keeping your code organized and allowing your application to evolve and grow over time.
 Zend has been a preferred choice when it comes to enterprise applications development.
 With more than 3500+ active web products working on Zend framework, the PHP community has a huge support backup.

 Zend Framework is an open source object-oriented Web framework which fundamentally reduces the obstacles typically experienced when developing effective Web applications.
 The latest version/release of the Zend framework i.e. Zend 3 works almost four times faster than it’s previous version, confirming the dedicated efforts of the community toward the improvement of the framework.
 It provides developers with variety of tools which simplifies various tedious tasks, such as data validation, database access and manipulation, user account management and more.
 Many companies such as BBC, BNP Paribas, Autotrack and more, are using Zend Framework for building their successful websites.